ActiveBrainAtlas/MouseBrainAtlas_dev/doc/Filename_Breakdown.md

 - Possible values:
   - "raw"
       - Image is at full resolution
+  - "lossless"
+      - Image is at full resolution (identical to "raw")
   - "thumbnail"
       - Image has been downsampled by 32x